NoraFisal/2025_GP_34/README.md

 # SPARK – AI Integrated Esports Platform

 ## Overview
-SPARK is an AI-powered esports platform designed to help players build balanced teams, analyze performance, manage tournaments, and communicate with teammates through a mobile application.
+SPARK is an AI-powered esports Team Formation platform designed to help players build balanced teams, analyze performance, manage tournaments, and communicate with teammates through a mobile application.

 The platform mainly focuses on League of Legends team formation and win-rate prediction using AI models, while also supporting other games such as PUBG and Dota 2.